shaadart/toodolee/README.md

 Toodoleee is a revolt Against All Tooodo apps, Because they worsen your creatvity and productivitiness.

-# Pub Packages 📦 and Fonts
+# Pub Packages📦, People🏆 and Fonts🖋️

 Well, there are bit so much packages we are using in this App,